-North Augusta Plaza is a 254,744 square foot grocery anchored retail centre located at the 314 East Martintown Road, North Augusta, Aiken County, South Carolina.
+North Augusta Plaza is a 231,998 square foot grocery anchored retail centre located at the 314 East Martintown Road, North Augusta, Aiken County, South Carolina.
 The centre was acquired by the REIT in December 2013.
-Built in 1993, North Augusta Plaza is situated on 20.1 acres of land and has a large national and regional tenant mix.
-North Augusta Plaza is 94% occupied and is anchored by Publix.
+Built in 1993, and recently underwent a major redevelopment, North Augusta Plaza is situated on 20.1 acres of land and has a large national and regional tenant mix including Hamrick's Ross Dress for Less, Burke's and Petsmart.
+North Augusta Plaza is 91% occupied and is anchored by Publix.